 NAMED PATIENT PROGRAM (NPP)

 In many cases, a treatment may be approved and commercially available in one country but not available in others.
 Therefore, if a patient is located in a country where a commercial product is not available and has a life-threatening illness whereby survival could potentially be prolonged in a clinically meaningful way, patients and physicians may be able to access commercially approved treatments that are not available in their own country through a named patient program (NPP).

 To be eligible for an NPP, a patient’s physician must make a formal request on behalf of the patient to Biogen.
 The patient’s physician is responsible for the patient’s care and all legal and regulatory requirements for medically monitoring the patient while that patient is receiving the investigational therapy.

 How to Request Access

-If you are a patient and would like to request to participate in an expanded access program (EAPs) and single patient access or emergency use, the licensed physician overseeing your care must submit this request.
+If you are a patient inquiring about access to an investigational drug, the licensed physician overseeing your care must submit this request.

 For more information on this process for any of Biogen's investigational drugs, please contact Biogen's Patient Center.
 Requests submitted to this email address will be acknowledged within one business day.

 Patients who are not eligible to access the therapies in a clinical trial setting may be able to have access through an expanded access program (EAP) or a named patient program (NPP).
 Please note that an EAP typically ends once the therapy is commercially available in a country or at a specified date, as agreed upon with local authorities.
 For information about access to other Biogen therapies that are not available to patients in the commercial or clinical trial setting, please contact Biogen Medical Information.